indexss/indexss/README.md

 ## 🥱About me

-#### I'm a student major in Computer Science in China.
+#### I'm a student major in Computer Science.
+Now I study in the UK.

 **About me**

-- 📖 Sophomore in Central South University.
+- 📖 Sophomore in University of Birmingham.
 - ❤️ I love writing Python, Java and play some deep learning code.
 - 🌐 Visit my Blog  [here](http://www.shilinli.com)